 Served two terms, in the 70s, on the ARRL Contest Advisory Committee.
 Also, I was one of the original five founding members of the Mad River Radio Club, approx 1972.
 Fun times!

-I am the founding President ofthe Arizona Outlaws Contest Club, a statewide contest effort that already has assembled the best contesters in the state.
+I am the Founding President (June 2009) of the Arizona Outlaws Contest Club, a statewide contest effort that already has assembled the best contesters in the state.
 AOCC is fullly operational, very active and ARRL Affiliated.
-The AOCC Board of Directors consists of AB7E, K7WP, K8IA, KC7V, N7RQ and W7ZR.
+The first AOCC Board of Directors (2009-12) consisted of AB7E, K7WP, K8IA, KC7V, N7RQ and W7ZR.
+The 2015-16 BOD is N7IR, N7CW, NY7N, AK7AR, KE2VB, K7WP and N7RQ.

 See the Arizona Outlaws Contest Club website for info on how to join. http://www.arizonaoutlaws.net/welcome.html